-Nick James talks to London-Irish playwright-turned-director Martin McDonagh about <strong>Seven Psychopaths, his blackly comic follow-up to In Bruges, while Ryan Gilbey charts the unhappy fates of other screenwriter characters in the movies.
+Nick James talks to London-Irish playwright-turned-director Martin McDonagh about Seven Psychopaths, his blackly comic follow-up to In Bruges, while Ryan Gilbey charts the unhappy fates of other screenwriter characters in the movies.

 The Devil, Possibly

-Bruno Dumont’s sixth feature Hors Satan completes the director’s quest to find the sacred in grim everday reality.
+Bruno Dumont’s sixth feature Hors Satan completes the director’s quest to find the sacred in grim everyday reality.
 By David Jenkins.

 Jonas Mekas: Film as Life